Yarin78/morphy/morphy-cbh/docs/tournaments.md

 The original .cbt file doesn't allow records to be extended, so additional information is stored in the .cbtt file.
 The size of each record in this file is dynamic, and can differ between versions.
 As usual, the file starts with a header.

+If new tournaments are added to the main Tournament Index, but they haven't set any data that needs to be stored in this file, then they are not added in this extra storage file, they are added lazily as needed.
+The number of entries in this file can therefore differ from the main index.
+If because of this an entry needs to be stored beyond the end of the file, then all tournaments in between are filled up ("lazy adding").

 All integers are in Little Endian.